kgodlewski/xmpp-to-tlen/README.md

    using these values:
    * "server host": *127.0.0.1*
    * "server port": *5222*
-   * disable TLS
+   * disable TLS/SSL
-   * if there is a setting stating "Allow plain authentication", or similar, be sure to enable it
+   * if there is a setting stating "Allow plain authentication", or similar, be sure to enable it.
+Disable checkboxes that say something along "warn me if the password is not being sent in a secure way".
  * enjoy!

 Your client might warn you about sending credentials in plain text.
 You can